 Tales of Beedle the Bard

 Once you step through the brick wall to Diagon Alley, prepare to be surrounded by bustling activity in a setting straight from the films!
-Over on the side in Carkitt Market, there is an outdoor stage where the Wizarding Academy of Dramatic Arts puppeteers re-enact two tales, The Tale of the Three Brothers and The Fountain of Fair Fortune, that make up two separate shows about 12 minutes in length.
-Young witches and wizards grow up listening to these popular stories by Beedle the Bard (think the wizard version of Aesop).
-Harry Potter fans will be familiar with The Tale of Three Brothers, which plays an important role in “Harry Potter and the Deathly Hallows.”
+Over on the side in Carkitt Market, there is an outdoor stage where the Wizarding Academy of Dramatic Arts puppeteers re-enact The Tale of the Three Brothers.
+Young witches and wizards grow up listening to popular stories like this one by Beedle the Bard (think the wizard version of Aesop).
+Harry Potter fans will be familiar with this particular tale which plays an important role in “Harry Potter and the Deathly Hallows.”

-Multiple performances, alternating between the two tales, hoppen throughout the day.
-The exact showtimes change depending on the season, but you can check Universal’s website for a list of times closer to your trip (usually you can only see updated times up to three or four weeks ahead).
-If you’re already inside the park and on-the-go, you can find showtimes in the the Universal Orlando Resort or Undercover Tourist app.
+Multiple performances hoppen throughout the day.
+The exact showtimes change depending on the season, but you on the day of your visit, you can find showtimes in the official Universal Orlando Resort or Undercover Tourist app.

 Celestina Warbeck and the Banshees